esphome/esphome-docs/components/display/lcd_display.rst

 ===========================

 .. seo::
-    :description: Instructions for setting up character-based HD44780 LCD displays.
+    :description: Instructions for setting up character-based HD44780 LCDs.
     :image: lcd.jpg

-The ``lcd_pcf8574`` and ``lcd_gpio`` display components allow you to use HD44780-compatible, character-based LCD displays with ESPHome.
-This integration is only for LCD displays that display individual characters on a screen (usually 8-40 columns and 2-4 rows), and not for LCD displays that can control each pixel individually.
+The ``lcd_pcf8574`` and ``lcd_gpio`` display components allow you to use HD44780-compatible, character-based LCDs with ESPHome.
+This component is only for LCDs that display individual characters on a screen (usually 8-40 columns and 2-4 rows), and not for LCDs that can control each pixel individually.

 .. figure:: images/lcd-hello_world.jpg
     :align: center